($1,312) Moving from Colorado Springs to Phoenix

 When is the cheapest time to move from Colorado Springs to Phoenix?

-Because most people are moving from Colorado Springs to Phoenix in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Colorado Springs to Phoenix in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.